Geometric Intersections & Overlays in Python: Precision Spatial Pipelines

 - Validate Topology: Run

-make_valid(), remove self-intersections and empty geometries. - Index Target Layer: Build R-Tree on bounding boxes.
+make_valid(), remove self-intersections and empty geometries. - Index Target Layer: Build R-tree via

 - Exact Overlay: Apply geometric intersection with attribute preservation.